Healthdirect Free Australian health advice you can count on.

 What is antisocial personality disorder?

-People with antisocial personality disorder tend to disregard authority, the law or the rights of other people.
-They may tell lies, behave aggressively or engage in illegal behaviour such as stealing, drug taking and violence.
+Antisocial Personality Disorder (ASPD) is a mental health disorder and type of personality disorder.
+People with antisocial personality disorder usually do not care about rules, the law or the rights of other people.
+They may tell lies, behave aggressively or violently, steal or have drug and alcohol problems.

-People with antisocial personality disorder are said to lack remorse or a conscience, and generally do not feel sorry for their actions.
+People with antisocial personality disorder may show no remorse and generally do not feel sorry for their actions.
 They are sometimes called a 'sociopath' or a 'psychopath'.

 What are the symptoms of antisocial personality disorder?